What is a kidney biopsy?

-- Bruising and discomfort at the biopsy site
+Bruising and mild pain at the biopsy site

 If the kidney biopsy is done with the aid of X-ray, the amount of radiation used is

 small.
-Therefore, the risk for radiation exposure is low.
+This means the risk for radiation exposure is low.

 If you are pregnant or think you may be, tell your healthcare provider.
-Talk to your
+Talk with

-healthcare provider about the risks to the fetus from being exposed to an X-ray.
-Pregnancy
+your healthcare provider about the risks to the baby from being exposed to an X-ray.

-is not always contraindication for having a kidney biopsy.
-It may be important to
+Pregnancy doesn't always mean you can't have a kidney biopsy.
+It may be important

-maintain the health of the mother.
-Special precautions may be taken to protect both
+for the mother's health.
+Special safety steps may be taken to protect both the mother

-You may not be able to have kidney biopsy if you have an active kidney infection,
+You may not be able to have a kidney biopsy if you have an active kidney infection,

 certain bleeding conditions, uncontrolled high blood pressure, or have only one working